 At Corpão Fitness, we are HUGE advocates of staying healthy and fit WITHOUT the gym.
 It's not that the gym isn't good or that you shouldn't do it, it's just that there are so MANY alternatives out there that challenge your body in more functional ways.
-This post isn't to put you off the gym, it's to show you how and why certain non-gym alternatives should also be a part of your daily active life.

 Why this list?